ex Baltra (Galapagos yachts and cruises, Galapagos)

 It was great.
 For us definitely the right choice going on a smaller boat, although I don't know what a bigger boat is like, I can imagine.
 We were able to change course and follow whales and anchor away from some of the other bigger craft.
 We were made to feel very welcome and we felt as if we owned the boat.
 All the staff were very good especially our guide who always surprised us with something different on every Island.
 I would say our guide was exceptional.
 His English was 1st class and he had a wonderful knowledge about everything to do with the Islands.
 We do enjoy snorkelling but out there it was something completely different, playing with sea lions and sharing the sea with some magnificent fish, turtles and sharks.
 Sally and I both agreed that this trip was not a holiday but an experience. - RW (April 2006)

 Beluga operates a 14 night programme which is a combination of two 7 night cruises, Fernandina (Itinerary F) and Tower (Itinerary T).
-There is also the option of a 3 night cruise (Tuesday to Friday), a 4 night cruise (Friday to Tuesday) or a 5 night cruise (Sunday to Friday).
+There is also the option of a 5 night cruise (Friday to Wednesday).

 Itinerary T - Tower (Genovesa)

-Day 3: San Cristóbal (Cerro Brujo, León Dormido, El Junco, Cerro de las Tijeretas, Visitor Interpretation Center)
+Day 3: San Cristóbal (Kicker Rock/Cerro Brujo, El Junco, Visitor Interpretation Center)

 Day 7: Genovesa (Darwin Bay, Prince Philip's Steps)